AlCastilloBa/roadcoin_level_editor/README.md

 # Current status

-Currently under development, not functional yet.
+Currently under development.
+Can load and show maps, pan and zoom operational, but editing is still not possible.